mlevinov/algebraic-fourier-2d/README.md

 # Algebraic Reconstruction of Piecewise-Smooth Functions of Two Variables from Fourier Data

 ## Description
-This is the implementation of the *2D algorithm* given in Section 2.5 of the paper.
+This is the implementation of the *2D algorithm* given in Section 2.5 of the paper [1].
 It relies on the [mpmath](https://mpmath.org/) python library for arbitrary precision calculations.

 * The user will be able to recreate the results shown in *Numerical Experiments* chapter (p.42).
 * The *single_jump_param_recovery.py* file contains the methods for the reconstruction of a 2D function that meets the required assumptions given in *Definition 3*.